MengRao/tcpshm/doc/interface.md

 };
 ```

-TcpShmConnection is a general connection class we can use to send or recv msgs.
+TcpShmConnection is a general connection class that we can use to send or recv msgs.
+**Note that user should use the same thread to recv or send msgs on one connection.**
 For sending, user calls Alloc() to allocate space to save a msg:

 ```c++